Add the perfect amount of spooky to your Halloween decor with these DIY Potion Bottles.

 - Put a paper towel over your labels on an old cookie sheet then spoon the coffee mixture onto the paper towel.

-- Top with another sheet or two of paper towel and blot.
+- Top with another sheet of paper towel and pat to distribute the coffee.

-- Carefully remove all the paper towels and squeeze just a little coffee over the top of each label before baking.
+- Carefully remove all the paper towels by gathering them up at the sides.
+Then squeeze just a little coffee over the top of each label before baking.

 - Bake until dry in a 350-degree oven.
 NOTE: Watch carefully, your labels will burn if left in too long.
 Labels dry and brown in just a few short minutes!

-You can use a foam applicator brush and brush a little black acrylic paint to the edges of your labels.
-I blotted most of the black paint off of my brush before applying it to get a ‘dry brushed’ look.
+Use a foam applicator to brush a little black acrylic paint to the edges of your labels.
+I blotted most of the black paint off my brush before applying it for a dry-brushed look.

 Apply the labels to your potion bottles using Mod Podge.
 Coat the reverse side of the label with Mod Podge then coat over the top and edges.